TACC/Core-Portal-Deployment-Lifecycle-Procedures/pages/phase_07.md

 <a id="action4"></a>

-**Action: Populate UT Stache with the secret values specific to the PROD Portal.**
+**Action: Populate UT Stache with the secret values for the PROD Portal.**

 TBD...